Luberon region: walk and cycle in this unique region

-Hiking in THE LUBERON villages AND regionnal natural park
+Hiking and cycling in THE LUBERON villages AND regional natural park

 With a mild Mediterranean climate, the “Luberon" is a range of mountains (the “petit” and “grand” Luberon ones) but also a regional park, with canyons and valleys, where the holm oak, Aleppo pine and scrubland dominate.